glennhenry/cs-notes/docs/software-engineering/06-behavioral-patterns/behavioral-patterns.md

 Command pattern encapsulates a request as an object that contains information about the request.
 It is basically modeling action in terms of object-oriented.
 Each command object encapsulates a specific request along with any necessary parameters.
 We can provide useful information in the object, such as what it executes briefly, which allows us to support undo-redo operations.

-Consider a simplified text editor :
+Consider a simplified text editor:

 ```kotlin
 class TextEditor {